 Within a Bachelor of Science in Hospitality Management program, students learn to resolve guest conflicts, preserve cost controls, anticipate market conditions, manage team members and provide high-quality service.
 Hospitality law, public relations, marketing, economics, risk management and international business are examples of topics the program may explore.
-The programs emphasize strong communication, organizational and interpersonal skills, and allow for opportunities for practical work in the field.
-Applicants must typically hold a high school diploma or GED certificate to apply to the hospitality management program.
+The programs emphasize strong communication, organizational and interpersonal skills, and allow for opportunities for practical work in the field through co-ops and internships.
+Applicants to this degree program will be required to hold a high school diploma or equivalent.

-The coursework investigates event management, business law, hospitality accounting and hospitality information systems.
-Liberal arts courses, such as history, mathematics, foreign language and social science, are typically included in the curriculum.
+The coursework for a degree in hospitality management investigates event management, business law, hospitality accounting and hospitality information systems.
 Elective courses may be offered in travel and tourism management or gaming operations.
+Liberal arts courses are also typically included in the curriculum.
 Programs may offer co-op or internship opportunities, where students can gain experience in sales, public relations, catering, marketing and hotel operations.
-Additional courses students may find within the bachelor's program include:
+Courses students may find within the program include:

 - Managerial accounting

 - Personnel management